-Nick Warren and his staff at Swindon Academy have been very positive and supportive.
-They are essential to the success of our project because the provision of high quality academic education is essential to the Okanagan mission.
+The staff at our partner schools have been very positive and supportive.
+They are essential to the success of our programme because the provision of high-quality academic education is essential to the Okanagan mission.

-Nick Warren said ‘The link between the hockey academy and Swindon Academy has proven itself to be really beneficial for both the players and the school.
+Assistant Principal of Swindon Academy, Nick Warren said ‘The link between the hockey academy and Swindon Academy has proven itself to be really beneficial for both the players and the school.
 A significant number of players have found that their academic success has grown just as fast as their skills on the rink.
-This is because the quality of teaching at the school is consistently strong, and also because the way the school day is structured around the players’ rink time allows them to do both equally well rather than having to compromise one in order to be good at the other.”
+This is because the quality of teaching at the school is consistently strong, and also because the way the school day is structured around the players’ rink time allows them to do both equally well rather than having to compromise one in order to be good at the other.”’